-When people first hear of the October Unprocessed challenge, their first response is likely to be either “But what about beer?!” or, just as commonly, “But what about coffee??!”
+When people first hear of the October Unprocessed challenge, their first response is likely to be “But what about beer?!
+What about wine?!
+What about coffee?!”

 So I first tell them not to panic.
 Then I explain how I apply the Kitchen Test to these and a few other beverages.
 Some of them are fairly straightforward, but others have a bit of a gray area, and once again I’ll encourage you to make your own thoughtful decision about where, exactly, you want to draw the line.

 The ingredients in beer are grain, water, yeast, and hops.
-Some “specialty” beers may add herbs or spices, and some may add other flavorings (and of course they don’t put them on the label), but at the core, it’s just those four ingredients — and it’s a surprisingly low-tech process to turn them into beer.
-So any “classic” beer should pass the test with ease.
+Some “specialty” beers may add herbs or spices, and some may add other flavorings (and of course they don’t put them on the label–so those can be a pitfall), but fundamentally, beer is just those four ingredients — and it’s a surprisingly low-tech process to turn them into beer.
+So any traditionally made beer should pass the test with ease.
 Look for craft beers from smaller breweries, as some of the large breweries may use other ingredients such as corn syrup or dextrose (or genetically modified corn).

 Several of my friends make wine at home, too.
 (Clearly, I hang out with the cool kids…) Traditionally, wine is made with just two ingredients: Grapes and yeast.

 There is the question of sulfites, though.
 Sulfites are a naturally occurring part of the winemaking process, but most winemakers add additional sulfites to help prevent spoilage.
-So you’ll need to decide for yourself if you’ll seek out no-sulfites-added wine (some are available; they’ll say it on the label).
-For the conversation on sulfites from last year, please read Dave’s explanation and Tracy’s clarification.
+So you’ll need to decide for yourself if you’ll seek out no-sulfite-added wine (some are available; they’ll say it on the label).
+For the conversation on sulfites from a previous challenge, please read Dave’s explanation and Tracy’s clarification.

 Other ingredients and additives may also be used in winemaking– and they’re not likely to be on the label — such as gelatin, isinglass, albumin (from egg whites), charcoal, acacia (gum arabic), and calcium alginate.
 These ingredients are not usually detectable in the final product.